serverlessworkflow/specification/specification.md

 * [Using functions for RESTful service invocations](#Using-Functions-For-RESTful-Service-Invocations)
 * [Using functions for expression evaluations](#Using-Functions-For-Expression-Evaluation)

-### Using Functions For-RESTful Service Invocations
+### Using Functions For RESTful Service Invocations

 [Functions](#Function-Definition) can be used to describe services and their operations that need to be invoked during workflow execution.
 They can be referenced by states [action definitions](#Action-Definition)] to clearly